A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Dealing with Unknown Corruption Budget Dealing with Unknown Corruption Budget C

 \section{\texorpdfstring{Dealing with Unknown Corruption Budget $C$}{Dealing with Unknown Corruption Budget C}}

-In our main analysis, we assumed knowledge of the corruption budget $C$.
-Here, we briefly discuss the feasibility and limitations of relaxing this assumption.

-\paragraph{Model Selection.} From a statistical perspective, the knowledge of $C$ is not strictly necessary to achieve the regret bound in \Cref{theorem:regret}.
-Our derived bound depends linearly on $C$ (specifically, in the form $\sqrt{\beta_1 T} + \beta_2 C + \beta_3$), which satisfies the affine structure required by the model selection framework of \citet{wei2022cobbe}.
-Therefore, by invoking \citet[Theorem 3]{wei2022cobbe}, one can employ a meta-algorithm to achieve the same regret guarantee—up to additional polylogarithmic factors—without prior knowledge of $C$.
-However, we note that this statistical optimality comes at a significant computational cost, as their meta-algorithm~\citep[Algorithm 2; \texttt{COBE}]{wei2022cobbe} requires maintaining multiple parallel instances of the base learner.

-\paragraph{Hardness of Unknown $C$.} Alternatively, one might attempt to set a conservative budget estimate, for instance, $\overline{C} \asymp {\kappa^{-1}} \sqrt{ \sum_t {g(\tau_t)} {\dmu_{t,\star}}} $.
-While this suffices when the true corruption satisfies $C \leq \overline{C}$, handling arbitrary unknown corruption is fundamentally hard.
+Our main analysis assumes that the corruption budget $C$ is known, since the confidence-weighting parameter $\alpha$ is tuned as a function of $C$.
+This assumption is common in corruption-robust bandit literature~\citep{he2022corruption}, but it is also a limitation of the present algorithmic statement.

+A standard way to remove this knowledge is to run a collection of base learners with geometrically spaced guesses $\widehat C\in\{1,2,4,\ldots\}$ and aggregate them using a model-selection procedure.
+The regret bound in \Cref{theorem:regret} has the required qualitative structure for such an approach: for a fixed valid guess $\widehat C\ge C$, the regret scales with the clean instance-dependent term plus a term linear in $\widehat C$, up to logarithmic and curvature-dependent factors.\footnote{We remark that handling arbitrary unknown corruption (e.g., the learner does not even know any valid guess) is fundamentally hard.
 As established in the context of stochastic linear bandits~\citep[Theorem 4.12]{he2022corruption}, without knowledge of $C$, any algorithm must suffer $\Omega(T)$ regret if the corruption budget is too large, e.g., $C = \Omega(\Reg(T) / d)$.
-We believe that a similar linear lower bound applies to our setting as well.
+We believe that a similar linear lower bound applies to our setting as well.} Thus, existing model-selection frameworks for corrupted bandits, such as \citet{wei2022cobbe}, suggest that one can obtain a statistically comparable guarantee without knowing $C$ in advance.

+However, this comes at a computational cost.
+Such a meta-algorithm maintains multiple parallel instances of the base learner, so it no longer preserves the strict $\gO(1)$ per-round space and time complexity of \texttt{HCW-GLB-OMD}.
+Developing a genuinely one-pass, $\gO(1)$-complexity algorithm that is simultaneously adaptive to unknown $C$ is left as future work.